Susurluk scandal: People involved

-Investigations

-Parliament decided on 12 November to launch a commission of inquiry into links between police, politicians, and organised crime, and on 22 December President Suleyman Demirel brought party leaders together to seek consensus on investigating these issues.
-Parliament voted on 11 December to strip Ağar and Bucak of their parliamentary immunity.

 Background

 Kurdish–Turkish conflict

 The fight against Kurdish separatists, most notably the Kurdistan Workers' Party (PKK), reached its apex in the early 1990s.
 The PKK wanted to proclaim independence by 1994 at the latest, with their breakaway state centered in Şırnak.
 The PKK essentially controlled the towns of Şırnak and Cizre from their hiding posts in the mountains of Cudi, Gabar, and Namaz.

 The military decided that anyone who could be persuaded to fight the PKK—not just the military, but the police, the mafia, Kurdish opposition groups, etc.—had to make a concerted effort.
 The "1993 Strategy" was drafted.
 It called for targeting individuals suspected of financing the PKK, pre-emptively catching members of the PKK using special forces, comprehensive psychological warfare, and a revamping of the military's inventory.

 The proposal brought before the National Security Council was initially rejected.
 Notable detractors were president Turgut Özal and general Eşref Bitlis, who favored a peaceful solution.
 Both died in 1993.
 Bitlis was killed in a plane crash due to sabotage, while Özal purportedly died of a heart attack.

 Çiller's rhetoric became more hawkish after this period.

-With the opposition out of the way, the plan was executed, with lieutenant general Hasan Kundakçı at the helm of the military operations.
+With the opposition out of the way, the plan was executed, with Lieutenant General Hasan Kundakçı at the helm of the military operations.
 Professional assassins like Abdullah Çatlı and Alaattin Çakıcı took part, along with 2,500–5,000 members of the special forces.
 Many of these men were plucked from the ranks of the clandestine Counter-Guerrilla; the Turkish branch of the Operation Gladio.
 The Counter-Guerrilla was originally established to prepare for the subversion of a possible Warsaw Pact invasion.
 However, once the USSR dissolved, the Counter-Guerrilla were used to fight the PKK.